Mushroom cultivation is not hard when you know what are the things that can go wrong

 Trying to rush each stage will also lead to a high failure rate.
 Always allow your substrate to completely cool before inoculation.
 Be sure that Mycelium has fully colonized your substrate before starting the fruiting stage.

-3. Cutting corners will not give you a satisfying result
+3. cutting corners will not give you satisfying results

 There is often a temptation to cut corners in order to save costs.
 There is no justification for this when growing mushrooms.
 The cost of production is so low, to begin with, that it is worth investing fully into the right equipment from the start to increase your success.